begmuhommet/low-ops-docs/docs/how-to/privilieged-access.md

 ![](../assets/environments_overview.jpg)

 4. Once one of the environments is selected, a new dropdown navigation menu will appear.
-5. In the left-side menu, select `Privileged Access`.
+5. In the left-side menu, select `Privilieged Access`.
 6. Under the `Admin User` section, you will find the URL and login credentials to log in to Mendix Studio Pro.
 7. Under the `Debugging` section, you will find URL and password to login to the Mendix Debugger via Mendix Studio Pro.